 - the actual or effective members of the Board of Statutory Auditors of CIR SpA;

-- the General Manager and the Individual responsible for the preparation of the financial statements as per paragraph 4 of Art.
+- the General Manager and the Executive responsible for the preparation of the Financial Statements as per paragraph 4 of Art.
 154 bis of the Consolidation Act (154 bis Person) of CIR SpA;

 - the counterparts of the above in a subsidiary, where the book value of the latter, in the separate financial statements of CIR SpA, represents more than fifty per cent of the total assets resulting from the most recent financial statements approved (in this case the Chief Executive and the Person Responsible will notify any such persons specifically by the date of the Meeting of the Shareholders of CIR SpA called to approve the Financial Statements).